the-clothing-loop/website/server/pkg/largeroutechange/README.md

 // A weight parameter that is applied when the 2nd stop away changes weightSecondary := 0.1

-weights, totalAvg := instance.IsLargeRouteChange(
+weights, totalAvg := IsLargeRouteChange( instance, routeOldNodes, routeNewNodes, weightDirect, weightSecondary,
-   routeOldNodes, routeNewNodes,
-   weightDirect, weightSecondary,
 )
 // [weights] Calculate the differential for each stop